Posted on April 15 2015

 Origin Drinking Chocolates: The most recent chocolate movement called craft or bean-to-bar, has created a new style of drinking chocolates - origin drinking chocolate.
 Which means you can by ground chocolate that is made entirely with cacao beans from one origin.
 You can find drinking chocolates made entirely with beans from Belize, Nicaragua, Ecuador, or any cacao producing country.
 Example: Dick Taylor, Single Origin Drinking Chocolate Ecuador.

 Unfortunately only you can decide what you like to drink.
 My favorite style is Mexican hot chocolate - cacao, sugar, ceylon cinnamon mixed with whole milk.
 My least favorite would be any drink made with only cocoa powder and made with water.
 If you prefer something very healthy, only drink ground cacao mixed with water.
 I suggest you try every version and decide for yourself.

 Most people in Mexico and the USA make the drink with whole milk or water.
 But you can use oat milk, rice milk, cashew milk, coconut milk, almond milk, or heavy cream.
 You have to actually like these alternate milks because the flavor and texture will come through.
-I prefer whole cow milk.
-It is traditional to serve MHC with a sweet bread or roll.
+I prefer whole cow milk - I come from a long lineage of cattle ranchers and we love milk.
+It is traditional to serve Mexican hot chocolate with a sweet bread or roll.
 You are supposed to dip the bread into the drink.
 In Mexico it also pairs well with tamales and in Colombia they add a piece of soft cheese.

-You can buy MC online or you can buy cacao beans and make your own.
+You can buy Mexican chocolate online or you can buy cacao beans and make your own.
 But you will need a molino or similar machine to help grind it.